ykataoka/LaneFinding/README.md

 ![alt text][image_binary]

 In the end, I used a combination of color and gradient thresholds to generate a binary image.
-I used the simple white ratio logic to determine the best combination pattern.
+To give the more flexibility to determine the best combination, I ensembled the 4 different combinations; consider 1 if more than 2 of combnation agrees at each pixels.

 #### 3. Perspective Transform